-If you are looking for educational resources that teach mainstream science and/or present a fruitful dialogue between science and the Bible, here are some resources worth exploring.
+If you are looking for educational resources that present a fruitful dialogue between science and the Bible, here are some resources worth exploring.
 Some of those featured are from BioLogos, some from like-minded organizations, and others from places around the web.
 We periodically update this page, so check back regularly to see what’s new!

 Five Essential Practices for “Culturally Competent” Biology Instructors

 All science instructors should implement some simple research-based practices that create a more culturally sensitive, inclusive classroom environment for students of faith.